-Warrants to Purchase up to 6,250,000 Shares of Common Stock
+Warrants to Purchase up to 3,554,502 Shares of Common Stock

-Biocept, Inc. is offering 6,250,000 shares of common stock and warrants to purchase up to 6,250,000 shares of our common stock, at a combined offering price of \$1.20 per share of common stock and accompanying warrant.
+Biocept, Inc. is offering 3,554,502 shares of common stock and warrants to purchase up to 3,554,502 shares of our common stock, at an assumed combined offering price of \$2.11 per share of common stock and accompanying warrant (the last reported sale price of our common stock on The Nasdaq Capital Market on January 28, 2019).
 Each share of our common stock is being sold together with a warrant to purchase one share of our common stock.
-Each warrant will have an exercise price per share of \$1.20, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each warrant will have an exercise price per share of not less than 100% of the last reported sale price of our common stock on the trading day immediately preceding the pricing of this offering, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The shares of our common stock and warrants are immediately separable and will be issued separately, but will be purchased together in this offering.